anthonyzurke/project-2/README.md

 ## Problem Statement

-There are many things to consider when a person is looking for a home or a homeowner is looking to sell. find the features that most impact a home's sale price
+There are many things to consider when a person is looking for a home or a homeowner is looking to sell.
+In this analysis we must find the features that most impact a home's sale price.

-The data goes in depth about features that directly affect sale price of homes in Ames, Iowa

 ---